gpt-cmdr/ras-commander/README.md

    - Entire code base: LINK HERE (TOKEN COUNT) (for Claude or Gemini)
    - Examples and Function Docstrings Only: LINK HERE (TOKEN COUNT) (for GPT-4o, o1 or Llama 3.1 405b)
 - Cursor IDE through .cursorrules file
+- 'rascommander_code_assistant.ipynb' notebook in the ras_commander folder, which allows for dynamic summarization of the code base and API chatting directly through the notebook.

 There are a series of scripts provided in the "llm_summaries" folder that provide summaries of the code base, and the docstrings of the functions.
 They can be run in your local environment, or provided to ChatGPT's code interpreter for execution.